tamas-macsek/batch-ogv-videos/README.md

 usage
 -----
-The script must be runned from that directory where the source video files are.
-First of all we have to add execution permission for that file, which can be done with the following in the terminal window:
+The script must be executed from that directory where the source video files are.
+First of all we have to add execution permission for that file, which can be done with the following command in the terminal window:

 chmod +x batch_encoding.sh